 Allegations of sexual violence will be investigated in an unbiased, thorough, and prompt fashion in order to insure the rights of all involved.
 In most cases, the accused will be notified that a report has been filed and will be given written notice of the allegations.
 These allegations generally include the date, time, location, and name of the reporting individual as well as a list of the College policies that are alleged to have been violated.

 The College has designated the Coordinator of Student Conduct as the investigator of allegations of sexual assault, dating violence, domestic violence, or stalking involving students as the responding party/accused.
 The first step of an investigation is generally a preliminary interview with the reporting individual and the accused.
 Both parties have the right to offer evidence during the investigation and to review relevant evidence in the case file.
 The investigator will attempt to seek other relevant information as well.
 This may include, but is not limited to, interviewing the accused and any other individuals who may have information relevant to the situation, and the gathering of any available physical and/or medical evidence.
 An investigation may also include consideration of prior allegations of, or findings of responsibility for, sexual misconduct by the accused.
 All investigative meetings will be recorded.

-An investigation will typically be completed within 60 days from the time of the report, but this time frame may be extended as necessary to achieve a thorough and reliable gathering of the relevant facts.
 Information gathered during the investigation will be used to evaluate the appropriate course of action, provide for the safety of the individuals involved and the College community, and impose remedies as necessary to address the effects of the alleged misconduct.